anoma/nspec/docs/arch/node/engines/identity_management_behaviour.juvix.md

       }

     | DoDeleteIdentity externalIdentity backend' :=
-      case GuardOutput.args out of {
+      case GuardOutput.matchedArgs out of {
         | (MessageFrom (some whoAsked) _) :: _ :=
             -- Check if the identity exists
             case Map.lookup externalIdentity identities of {